Resume Tips

 The Graduated Detail Approach (Optimal Strategy)

-Special Situations & Industry Exceptions
+Special Situations and Industry Exceptions

 Federal Government Resumes

-Academic & Research CVs
+Academic and Research CVs

 CVs (curriculum vitae) require comprehensive history including all publications, presentations, and research.
 These can span your entire career.